DuaneMurray/DataEnvelopment/README.txt

-The beta value is the rate of return for the stock divided by the rate of return of the comparision market over the same returns holding period, or can be calculated using a regression method using the value of the slope coefficient for the predictor variable (x):
+The beta value is the rate of return for the stock divided by the rate of return of the comparision market over the same returns holding period, or can be calculated using a regression method using the value of the slope coefficient for the predictor variable (x).
+Is scaled as a percentage:

 	B = Stock Rate of Return / Market Rate of Return --OR--